JetBrains/teamcity-documentation/topics/nodejs.md

 ## Prerequisites

-Currently, Node.js steps can only be run inside a Docker container. `node:lts` is used by default.
+Currently, Node.js steps can only be run inside a Docker container.
+TeamCity uses `node:lts` by default, or, if there is an `.nvmrc` file inside your project, it will search for the image specification there.

 ## Autodetecting JavaScript Steps

 If your repository contains a `package.json` file, TeamCity will [automatically detect](configuring-build-steps.md#Autodetecting+build+steps) used frameworks and propose adding respective build steps.

+>If TeamCity detects a dependency on a test framework, it will propose choosing between two steps: run tests via this framework or with a general `test` command.
+To display structured test reports in TeamCity, select the step with the framework.
+>
+{type="note"}

 Currently supported frameworks are [ESlint](https://eslint.org/), [Jest](https://jestjs.io/), [Mocha](https://mochajs.org/), and [Hermione](https://www.npmjs.com/package/hermione).